JunyiZhaoAstro/JunyiZhaoAstro.github.io/_pages/about.md

 - Exoplanet Detection and Characterization
 - Icy Moons

-[Click here](https://wuhu224.github.io//wuhu224.github.io///publications/) to learn more about my research.
+[Click here](https://wuhu224.github.io//wuhu224.github.io//publications/) to learn more about my research.

 ## About Me

 ![Running Picture](https://yanbopanpi.github.io/yanbo_pan.github.io//images/marathon.jpg){: .align-right width="320px"}

-I am from [Ningbo](https://en.wikipedia.org/wiki/Ningbo), a vibrant coastal city in southeastern China.
-My academic path began at the University of Wisconsin-Madison 🦡, where I spent my first year studying along the picturesque shores of [Lake Mendota](https://lakeshorepreserve.wisc.edu/visit/places/lake-mendota/).
-I liked the weather so much that I transferred to the University of Michigan - Ann Arbor ☃️ to complete my undergraduate studies.
+Hello.
+I am originally from Beijing, the ancient and vibrant capital of China.
+I began my academic journey at the University of California, Santa Barbara, where I studied International Relations before discovering that my true passion lay elsewhere.
+I subsequently transferred to the University of Michigan to pursue degrees in Astronomy and Earth Science.
+When I am not tackling differential equations or refining Python code, I enjoy feeding campus squirrels, performing chamber music on the violin, and exploring local trails on my touring bicycle.

-Outside of academics and research, I enjoy:
-- Distance running 🏃‍♂️
-- Playing table tennis 🏓
-- Kayaking on the Huron River 🚣‍♂️

-When the weather is pleasant, you’ll often find me running through [the Arb](https://mbgna.umich.edu/nichols-arboretum/) after classes.
-I also love visiting the [State Theatre](https://michtheater.org/) to enjoy movies and shows with friends.